 The intro rap penned by friend Dave Tuturice (pictured, middle) hints at their allegiances:

-The most recent episode, “Say My Name” delves into Tommy John surgery and the medical breakthrough it was at the time.
-Early in the podcast, Drumm says he is most looking forward to sports returning of all the things that are reopening after coronavirus-related shutdowns.
+The most recent episode, “Say My Name,” delves into Tommy John’s surgery and the medical breakthrough it was at the time.
+Early in the podcast, Drumm says that of all the things that are coming back after coronavirus-related shutdowns, he is most looking forward to sports returning.

 Drumm answered some questions from PlayPennsylvania about major sports’ planned return and when it will be safe for fans to pack the stadiums again.

 Q&A time with the doctor (and sports fan)